Building a Microsoft Power BI web app with an interactive visualization

 Then once dropped, click on launch vehicle tab again and select Count, that will set up the use of the total number of counts of launch vehicles for each country.

-Then, for showing more information, we can add the average lifetime expected for satellites, for each country.
+for satellites, for each country.
 We do this by selecting Expected Lifetime from fields column and dropping it in Tooltips space under visualization.
 The clicking on expected lifetime tab and selecting Average as the operational value to be integrated with the rest of the map.

-So finally, you would have this beautiful world map view, with extra information popping up when you hover your cursor over a country — giving the Name of country, Total Launch vehicles and Expected Lifetime.
+country — giving the Name of country, Total Launch vehicles and Expected

 While the intensity of color gives the idea about the number of launch vehicles for that country, we can easily visualize that, not surprisingly, the US, China and Russia have got the highest number of satellites launches to their credit.